 Monika Ribar (1959), Swiss citizen, lic. oec HSG, was appointed as a member of the Board of Directors in 2011.
-She is a member of Sika's Audit Committee.
-In addition, Ms. Ribar is also the chairwoman of the board of directors of SBB AG (Swiss Federal Railways), Bern, Switzerland.
+She chairs Sika's Audit Committee.
+In addition, Ms. Ribar is also the chairwoman of the board of directors of SBB AG (Swiss Federal Railways), Bern, Switzerland and member of the board of directors IQ Group, Zurich, Switzerland.

-Justin Marshall Howell (1971), Canadian and American citizen, LL.B and B.C.L (McGill University, Canada), was appointed as a member of the Board of Directors in 2018.
+Justin Marshall Howell (1971), Canadian citizen, LL.B and B.C.L (McGill University, Canada), was appointed as a member of the Board of Directors in 2018.
 Mr. Howell chairs Sika's Nomination and Compensation Committee.
 In addition, he is a member of the board of Canadian National Railway Company, Montreal, Quebec, Canada.